attackathon/keycore/README.md

 # attackathon
-Attack the password. | Attackathon@TartanHacks 2019
+Attack the password.

+## TartanHacks 2019